 Filed: November 23, 2015

-An information retrieval system uses phrases to index, retrieve, organize and describe documents.
+An information retrieval system uses phrases to index, retrieve, organize, and describe documents.
 Phrases are extracted from the document collection.
-Documents are the indexed according to their included phrases, using phrase posting lists.
+Documents are indexed according to their included phrases, using phrase posting lists.
 The phrase posting lists are stored in a cluster of index servers.
-The phrase posting lists can be tiered into groups, and sharded into partitions.
+The phrase posting lists can be tiered into groups and sharded into partitions.
 Phrases in a query are identified based on possible phrasifications.
-A query schedule based on the phrases is created from the phrases, and then optimized to reduce query processing and communication costs.
-The execution of the query schedule is managed to further reduce or eliminate query processing operations at various ones of the index servers.
+A query schedule based on the phrases is created from the phrases and optimized to reduce query processing and communication costs.
+The execution of the query schedule is managed to further reduce or eliminate query processing operations at various index servers.

-The problem here is that conventional systems index documents are based on individual terms, rather than on concepts.
-Concepts are often expressed in phrases, such as “dark matter,” “President of the United States,” or idioms like “under the weather” or “dime a dozen”.
-At best, some prior systems will index documents with respect to a predetermined and very limited set of `known` phrases, which are typically selected by a human operator.
-Indexing of phrases is typically avoided because of the perceived computational and memory requirements to identify all possible phrases of say three, four, or five or more words.
-For example, on the assumption that any five words could constitute a phrase, and that a large corpus would have at least 200,000 unique terms, there would be approximately 3.2.times.10.sup.26 possible phrases, clearly more than any existing system could store or otherwise programmatically manipulate.
-A further problem is that phrases continually enter and leave the lexicon in terms of their usage, much more frequently than new individual words are invented.
-New phrases are always being generated, from sources such technology, arts, world events, and law.
+The problem here is that conventional systems index documents are based on individual terms rather than concepts.
+Concepts are often expressed in phrases, such as “dark matter,” “President of the United States,” or idioms like “under the weather” or “dime a dozen.”
+At best, some prior systems will index documents concerning a predetermined and minimal set of `known` phrases, which a human operator typically selects.
+Indexing phrases is typically avoided because of the perceived computational and memory requirements to identify all possible phrases, say three, four, or five or more.
+For example, assuming that any five words could constitute a phrase and that a large corpus would have at least 200,000 unique terms, there would be approximately 3.2.times.10.sup.26 possible phrases, clearly more than any existing system could store or otherwise programmatically manipulate.
+The further problem is that phrases continually enter and leave the lexicon in terms of their usage, much more frequently than new individual words are invented.
+New phrases are always being generated from technology, arts, world events, and law.
 Other phrases will decline in usage over time.

 Some existing information retrieval systems attempt to provide retrieval of concepts by using co-occurrence patterns of individual words.
-In these systems a search on one word, such as “President” will also retrieve documents that have other words that frequently appear with “President”, such as “White” and “House.”
-While this approach may produce search results having documents that are conceptually related at the level of individual words, it does not typically capture topical relationships that inhere between co-occurring phrases themselves.
+In these systems, a search on one word, such as “President,” will also retrieve documents that have other words that frequently appear with “President,” such as “White” and “House.”
+While this approach may produce search results having conceptually related documents at the level of individual words, it does not typically capture topical relationships between co-occurring phrases themselves.

 The problem with needing so much storage to capture everything on a phrase-based indexing system still happens when you try to index individual terms:

-Another problem with existing individual term based indexing systems lies in the arrangement of the server computers used to access the index.
-In a conventional indexing system for large scale corpora like the Internet, the index comprises the posting lists for upwards of 200,000 unique terms.
+Another problem with existing individual term-based indexing systems lies in the server computers’ arrangement to access the index.
+In a conventional indexing system for large-scale corpora like the Internet, the index comprises the posting lists for upwards of 200,000 unique terms.
 Each term posting list can have hundreds, thousands, and not infrequently, millions of documents.
 The index is typically divided amongst a large number of index servers, in which each index server will contain an index that includes all of the unique terms, and for each of these terms, some portion of the posting list.
 A typical indexing system like this may have upwards of 1,000 index servers in this arrangement.

-When a given query with some number of terms is processed then in such an indexing system, it becomes necessary to access all of the index servers for each query.
-Thus, even a simple single word query requires each of the index servers (e.g., 1,000 servers) to determine whether it contains documents containing the word.
-Because all of the index servers must process the query, the overall query processing time is limited by the slowest index server.
+When a given query with some number of terms is processed in such an indexing system, it becomes necessary to access all of the index servers for each query.
+Thus, even a simple single-word query requires each of the index servers (e.g., 1,000 servers) to determine whether it contains documents containing the word.
+Because all index servers must process the query, the slowest index server’s overall query processing time is limited.

 The benefits?
 Imagine a page about “Baseball Stadiums.”
-Chances are good that it would include phrases such as “pitcher’s mound,” “Concession Stands,” and “First Base”.
-These phrases could be identified as being relevant to that page about a Baseball Stadium by how often those phrases tend to co-occur on highly ranked pages about Baseball stadiums.
+The chances are good that it would include phrases such as “pitcher’s mound,” “Concession Stands,” and “First Base.”
+These phrases could be identified as being relevant to that page about a Baseball Stadium.
+Those phrases often tend to co-occur on highly ranked pages about Baseball stadiums.
 The patent might score such phrases as described here:

 In one aspect, an information retrieval system includes an indexing system and index server architecture based on phrases.
-Phrases are extracted from a document collection in a manner that identifies real phrases as used in language by users, as opposed to mere combinations of words.
+Phrases are extracted from a document collection to identify real phrases as used in language by users instead of mere combinations of words.
 Generally, this is done by collecting a large body of word sequences that are candidates phrases based on the structural features in the documents.
-Each candidate phrase is given a document phrase score for each document in which it appears, in a manner that reflects its likelihood of being a real phrase based on its position within a document, and the extent to which it occurs independently or jointly with other candidate phrases in the document.
-In addition, each candidate phrase is processed so as to identify any subphrases therein, which are similarly scored.
+Each candidate phrase is given a document phrase score for each document in which it appears, in a manner that reflects its likelihood of being a real phrase based on its position within a document and the extent to which it occurs independently or jointly with other candidates phrases in the document.
+Also, each candidate phrase is processed to identify any sub phrases therein, which are similarly scored.

-Using a method like this to identify real phrases, and how often they occur, and their locations in documents is complicated.
-This phrase-based indexing system covers a few different patents, which include generating scores based upon how often certain phrases appear in different documents and as anchor text pointing to documents, as well as identifying spam using phrase-based indexing.
+Using a method like this to identify real phrases, how often they occur, and their locations in documents are complicated.
+This phrase-based indexing system covers a few different patents, including generating scores based on how often certain phrases appear in different documents and as anchor text pointing to documents and identifying spam using phrase-based indexing.
 There are a good number of related patents that have been developed since 2004.
 It’s complex enough that it doesn’t get talked about much.
-Yes, you can look for which phrases tend to frequently appear on the top ranking pages for specific terms, and that will give you a hint as to what meaningful phrases you should ideally include on your page about those terms.
+Yes, you can look for which phrases tend to appear on the top-ranking pages for specific terms frequently, and that will give you a hint as to what meaningful phrases you should ideally include on your page about those terms.